 Hullo, my friends!
 I am here writing another story WHEN I should be updating others, but oh well.
 Here is my Musketeers fanfic and leave me a comment please!

 D'Artagnan gazed into the eyes of the man who had just tried to kill Louis XIII at four o'clock in the morning.
 His sword was raised in front of him in what was supposed to be a threatening manner, but honestly D'Artagnan was just trying to stay upright.
 His eyes were half lidded and closing over sea blue eyes before snapping back into focus.

 Louis stood behind him, watching anxiously from over the Gascon's shoulder, but D'Artagnan paid him no mind as the man with brown hair, blue eyes and a malicious scar across his face grinned.
 D'Artagnan barely had time to form the question of why he was grinning before he was seeing stars and stumbling backwards, trying desperately to regain his balance.
 His cheekbone throbbed where it had been struck, and D'Artagnan was tempted to reach up and prod it to see how injured he was, but resisted.

+He chastised himself silently, for he had lost focus, which he was trying desperately to keep.
+But the much older, more muscular man had big fists that he swung wildly.
+That...and they hurt like mad.
 "Oh come on, Gascon, can you not keep your focus?"
-The man taunted.
-D'Artagnan didn't pay any attention, blocking and dodging and swiping his sword to match his opponents.
+He jeered, snarling.
+D'Artagnan didn't pay any attention, blocking and dodging and swiping his sword to match his opponent's.

 "Mmhm?"
 D'Artagnan murmured back tiredly, eyelids fluttering.
 Athos gave him a shake, making the boy's long locks of chocolate colored hair dance across his face and into his eyes a little, managing to drag them up so the baby blue orbs were visible.